-Criteria for refund of registration fees are described in Section VII 8b-3 of the MSC Registrar Manual (http://eps.rcm.upr.edu/daa/pdf/Manual%20del%20 Registrador%202005.pdf).
+Criteria for refund of registration fees are described in Section VII 8b-3 of the MSC Registrar's Manual.
 It is important to consult this manual for specific information on partial and full withdrawal processes including cancellation of registration.
-Students are entitled to a refund of 100%, 50% or 25% of basic registration fee (except for other regular and special charges) depending on the date of withdrawal.
+Students are entitled to a refund of 100%, 50%, or 25% of the basic registration fee (except for other regular and special charges) depending on the date of withdrawal.
 Specific dates for each amount of refund are published in the Academic Calendar.